June Workshop | SOLD OUT

 Governing collaborative efforts is challenging.
-This workshop will dive into the both the governance and leadership components required to support the collaborative process.
+This workshop will dive into both the governance and leadership components required to support the collaborative process.

 Tamarack values small group interactive and workshop environments.
 We are intentionally limiting each virtual workshop to 60 participants to ensure that you can maximize your learning and connection.
 There is an extensive list of individuals holding seats for this workshop, so register early to confirm your place.

 At Tamarack, Collaborative Leadership is considered a critical element of the 5 practices of community change.
 Collaborative Governance and Leadership weaves together the process and people aspects of effective collaboration.
-Practitioners will learn that it is a fine balance, requiring a deep investment in building connections and engagement while also ensuring that the practice, structure, and decision-making approach is defined and effectively implemented.
+Practitioners will learn that it is a fine balance, requiring a deep investment in building connections and engagement while also ensuring that the practice, structure, and decision-making approach are defined and effectively implemented.

-Join Liz Weaver for a new virtual workshop designed to provide you an opportunity to explore the key theories related to collaborative governance, tools, and approaches.
+Join Liz Weaver for a new virtual workshop designed to provide you with an opportunity to explore the key theories related to collaborative governance, tools, and approaches.
 This workshop will also focus on the impact and engagement of leaders in the process of co-design and working collectively toward a shared and common goal.
-Participants in this interactive learning session will deepen their understanding about what is required to create the conditions for collaborative efforts to achieve their full potential.
+Participants in this interactive learning session will deepen their understanding of what is required to create the conditions for collaborative efforts to achieve their full potential.
 Participants will also have access to tools and resources which can be used to support and sustain collaborative efforts from idea to impact.

 Learners will walk away with ideas, tools, and approaches that they can use to enhance the effectiveness of existing and new collaborative efforts.
 From navigating the collaborative spectrum to understanding different forms and expressions of collaborative leadership, this workshop will weave together different concepts.
 Come prepared to share your experience and insights as we learn together.

 Collaborative Governance and Leadership weaves together the two aspects critical to impactful collaboration.
 Many of us understand the importance of and the hierarchical nature of organizational governance.
 Collaborative governance is different.
 It is an approach where partners work collectively on a commonly held objective.
 Governance and decision-making are often shared.
-As leaders, we are asked to commit ourselves and our organizations to achieving shared outcomes.
+As leaders, we are asked to commit ourselves and our organizations to achieve shared outcomes.

 But collaborative leadership and governance are often fraught with questions and challenges.
 Who to involve?
 How to get agreement and ownership of the shared goal?
 How to keep momentum and engagement?
 What to do when the process goes off the rails?
 How to define shared outcomes and success measures?

 The practice of Collaborative Governance and Leadership focuses on building our capacity to understand people and forge new and purposeful relationships.
-It also asks that we engage in a new approach to governance, one that is co-designed, shared, and builds toward co-ownership.
+It also asks that we engage in a new approach to governance, one that is co-designed, shared and builds toward co-ownership.

 Over the past several years, Liz Weaver has written extensively about collaborative governance and leadership.
 The following papers explore the challenges collaborative efforts are facing as they engage to create purposeful and impactful efforts.
 Community change through collaboration can be rewarding but it takes the deep engagement of multiple partners, aligning their work into a shared purpose and committing to work collectively.